efan3000/muisc/README.md

 In KDD 2022 ADS
 <br>

-This repo includes the inference code for MUIsC, the main module of our AGPIS (Automatic Generation of Product-Image Sequence) framework for JD.com.
+This repo includes the inference code for MUIsC, a main module of our AGPIS (Automatic Generation of Product-Image Sequence) framework for JD.com.

 ## Environment setup
 - ```conda create -n agpis python=3.6 ```